TobiTekath/DTUrtle/README.md

 ```

 As DTUrtle depends on multiple packages, the installation might fail due
 to the complex dependency structure.
-Normally trying the above command
+Normally, trying the above command
 multiple times helps (installed packages of the command are kept and
 reduce the dependency complexity).
 You might also try to install the
 needed Bioconductor packages beforehand: